Unity-Technologies/SynthDet/docs/UnityGroceriesRealWorld.md

 ## Dataset Collection

-To take the photos for the UnityGroceries-RealWorld dataset, we devised a strategy to vary object selection, placement, lighting, and background.
+To take the photos for the dataset, we devised a strategy to vary object selection, placement, lighting, and background.
 After a few test shoots, we realized that major barriers to randomness of placement and object selection were the actual humans doing the selecting and placing.
 Hence, planning on how to randomize while taking photos became highly important, and something we did before taking photos.

 To provide a mix of lighting and backgrounds, We chose five locations with to take the photos.
 These were: